KiaFathi/nodefyBot/README.md

 Go to the <a href='https://apps.twitter.com/'>Twitter App Center</a> and create a new app.

-* Give your app a name, this is what @mentions will go to
+* Give your app a name, this is what @mentions will go to.
-* Give your app a basic description, whatever you want
+* Give your app a basic description, whatever you want.
-* Give your app a website, I just put down <a href='https://kiafathi.com'>my personal blog</a>
+* Give your app a website, I just put down <a href='https://kiafathi.azurewebsites.net'>my personal blog.</a>
-* Don't worry about callback for now, not necessary
+* Don't worry about callback for now, not necessary.
-* Sign the agreement
+* Sign the agreement.

 Once you have created your twitter app, go to the permissions tab and enable read/write permisions.
 <img src='./assets/permissions.png'>

 After enabling the correct permissions, go the the API keys page and keep track of your API keys.

 ####SPECIAL NOTE: Do not share your api keys online or git commit them.
-You don't want someone
-taking control of your application.
+You don't want someone taking control of your application.